 For poker enthusiasts and professionals alike, there are more and more sophisticated tools available online to improve their game and results.
 An increasingly popular learning method that many players use is studying decision trees with so-called poker solvers, like PioSOLVER, MonkerSolver and Simple Postflop.
 If you discuss hands with high-stakes players, they tend to bring up what kind of strategy a solver would use in a specific hand that they played and reasons why they would either deviate from that strategy or follow the suggested strategy from the solver.
 In this article, we’re diving into the world of poker solvers and learn what they are and what they can teach us about No-Limit Holdem and GTO poker – and most importantly, how improving your game with solvers can put more money in your pocket!

 What exactly are poker solvers and how do they work

 Simply put, solvers are computer programs that calculate solutions to any poker situations.
 Some years ago it was unimaginable to be able to run such a powerful piece of software on your home computer – with the computing power of modern PCs, this is no longer the case.
 The solutions provided by solvers are very close to the game theory optimal (GTO) play, which means that a player using these GTO solutions can’t be exploited by other players.
-If you haven’t ever studied poker strategies with solvers, some plays suggested by them might seem a bit unorthodox at first.
+If you haven’t ever studied poker strategies with GTO solvers, some plays suggested by them might seem a bit unorthodox at first.
 Dont worry – once you study many spots over and over, you can start to predict how certain spots are played by the solver.
 You’ll also get familiar with the terms used around solver applications!